 Introduction to Cleveland, Ohio

-Cleveland, located in northeast Ohio on Lake Erie, is the state's second-largest city (pop. approximately 500,000) and largest metropolitan area.
-It was founded in 1796 by and named after Moses Cleaveland, and incorporated as a city in 1836.
-The Ohio and Erie canals, railroad development and an abundance of natural resources (iron, oil), brought dramatic industrial growth to the new city; during the Civil war, Cleveland was an important supply center.
+Cleveland, located in northeast Ohio on Lake Erie, was founded in 1796 by and named after Moses Cleaveland, and incorporated as a city in 1836.
+The Ohio and Erie canals, railroad development and an abundance of natural resources (like iron and oil), brought dramatic industrial growth to the new city.
+During the Civil war, Cleveland was an important supply center.
 The thriving factories of Cleveland attracted an influx of immigrants from Ireland, Germany and Eastern Europe.
-After World War I, Cleveland saw a rise in its African-American population; in 1967, Cleveland became the first major US city to elect an African-American mayor.
+After World War I, Cleveland saw a rise in its African-American population.
+In 1967, Cleveland became the first major US city to elect an African-American mayor.

 Like many of America's older industrial American cities, Cleveland withstood declining prosperity and loss of population in the second half of the 20th century.
-Recent re-investment in the downtown area (new stadiums for its sports teams, the Rock & Roll Hall of Fame, shopping arcades) has revitalized the city.
+Recent re-investment in the downtown area (like new stadiums for its sports teams, the Rock & Roll Hall of Fame and shopping arcades) has revitalized the city.
 Though still a manufacturing town, Cleveland's economy is now more diversified, with research firms, law firms and the health care industry among its leading employers.
 The city is a hub for two major airlines.

 Cleveland's Severance Hall hosts concerts of the internationally-renowned Cleveland Orchestra.
 In Wade Park are the Cleveland Museum of Art and the Fine Arts Garden.
 The city is also home to the Cleveland Opera and the new Rock & Roll Museum.
 The Cleveland Shakespeare Festival is held each June through July.
 Other cultural attractions include the Cleveland Museum of Natural History, the Crawford Auto Aviation Museum, the Western Reserve Historical Society Museum and the African American Museum.
 An hour away in Canton is the Pro Football Hall of Fame.